11. French Capital Gains Tax

 Whether you are liable will also again depend on the terms of any double taxation treaty between France and your home country.

 In the case of former residents of the UK resident in France a tax treaty signed between France and UK, operative from 1st January 2010, makes you liable for capital gains in France on the future sale of your former home.
-The tax is based on your Euro gain, not on your Sterling gain.
+The tax is based on your Euro gain, not on your Sterling gain, an important factor given the movement in exchange rates over the years and which can therefore make a big difference to the calculation.

 The 2010 treaty overturns a previous rule in which there was an exemption from capital gains tax by the UK tax authorities on the disposal of the main residence for a period of five years, and which was also exempt from capital gains tax in France.

-In addition, since 2015, the UK has also imposed capital gains tax on the sale of property of former residents (Non-Resident Capital Gains Tax - NRCGT).
+In addition, since 2015, the UK has also imposed capital gains tax on the sale of property of former residents which you need to declare at Report and pay your Capital Gains Tax.

 Nevertheless, only any gain since April 2015, and the final 18 months of ownership, normally qualifies for private residence relief.
 This period was reduced to nine months from April 2020.

-In 2019, NRCGT was extended to include commercial property and land in the UK, as well as property 'entities', unless an exemption applies, with tax applied on gains since April 2019.
+In 2019, liability was extended to include commercial property and land in the UK, as well as property 'entities', unless an exemption applies, with tax applied on gains since April 2019.

 Separately, the Lettings Relief in the UK (previously worth up to £40K per person/property) will be reformed so that it only applies in a very limited number of circumstances.